orbcode/orbuculum/README.md

 originates from a RZ or NRZ port, or at what speed....that's the job of the interface.

-At the present time Orbuculum supports two devices for collecting SWO from the target;
+At the present time Orbuculum supports three devices for collecting SWO from the target;

-* the Black Magic Debug Probe (BMP) and
+* the Black Magic Debug Probe (BMP)
+* the SEGGER JLink
 * generic USB TTL Serial Interfaces

-Information about using each individual interface can be found in the docs directory.
+Information about using each individual interface can be found in the docs directory. gdb setup files for each device type can be found in the `Support` directory.

 Orbuculum can use, or bypass, the TPIU.
-The TPIU adds (a small amount of) overhead to the datastream, but provides better syncronisation if there is corruption on the link.
+The TPIU adds (a small amount of) overhead to the datastream, but provides better synchronisation if there is corruption on the link.
 To include the TPIU in decode stack, provide the -t option on the command line.
+If you don't provide it, and the ITM decoder sees TPIU syncs in the datastream, it will complain and barf out.
+This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-t` option off...

 When in NRZ mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of